-Objective The objective of the Bureau of Land Management Interagency Hotshot Crew (IHC) Standards is to provide for the consistent Bureau-wide planning, funding, organization and management of the Bureau's IHCs.
+Objective The objective of the BLM Interagency Hotshot Crew (IHC) Standards is to provide for the consistent Bureau-wide planning, funding, organization and management of the Bureau's IHCs.

 Policy The sponsoring unit will ensure compliance with the established standards.
 The arduous duties, specialized assignments, and operations in a wide variety of geographic areas required of IHCs dictate that training, equipment, communications, transportation, organization, and operating procedures are uniform for all BLM IHCs.